Posted: Thursday, Sep 16th, 2021

 Eight Reasons to Run the Ventura Marathon

 This one requires a little advance warning.
 After all, we are talking 26.2 miles.
-So know that the Ventura Marathon will take place on Sunday, February 27th, 2022, allowing you enough time to train for what might just be the run of your life.
+So know that the Ventura Marathon will take place on Sunday, February 27th, 2022, still allowing you enough time to train for what might just be the run of your life.

 Let us count (a few of) the reasons …